Environmental, Social and Governance

 From an Environmental perspective, we have an Environmental policy in place to show our commitment to safeguarding the environment.
 We understand the importance of environmental responsibility and are committed to a program that encourages and fosters environmental and sustainable awareness across all our stakeholder groups.
 We have conducted a GHG audit and are using this information to identify emissions reduction activities and scope our path to “net zero” and Climate Active certification.

-To support a commitment to Social, we have a number of policies in place that support management of relationships with our employees including our Code of Conduct, Family & Domestic Violent, Flexible Work, Parental Leave, Grievance, Sick & Carers’ Leave, Workplace Gender Equality and Work Health & Safety.
-Sparke Helmore also made its first Modern Slavery Statement under the Modern Slavery Act 2018 (Cth) in 2021, approved the firm’s Board, and is committed to a process of continuous improvement.
+To support a commitment to Social, we have a number of policies in place that support management of relationships with our employees including our Code of Conduct, Family & Domestic Violence, Flexible Work, Parental Leave, Grievance, Sick & Carers’ Leave, Workplace Gender Equality and Work Health & Safety.
+Sparke Helmore also made its first Modern Slavery Statement under the Modern Slavery Act 2018 (Cth) in 2021 and its second in 2022, approved by the firm’s Board.
+We are committed to a process of continuous improvement.

 Governance at Sparke Helmore is also policy led, supported by a Board and Executive Committee structure, a robust Risk Management approach as well as public statements around Fraud & Corruption Control and Business Ethics.

 In 2022, our National Managing Partner, Andrew White made a pledge on behalf of the firm as part of the Diversity Council Australia’s #StandForRespect campaign to stand against gendered harassment and violence in all its forms.